Installation

 Setup scheduled jobs

 Tekst needs to run some recurring background jobs to function propertly.
-Please read about this below!
+Please continue with the instructions on scheduled jobs!

 Bare-metal deployment

-Please be aware that taking this approach is considerably more difficult and requires much more manual maintenance than deploying via Docker.
+Please be aware that taking this approach is not recommended as it is considerably more difficult and requires much more manual maintenance than deploying via Docker.
 The expertise needed to install and configure all these services will surely also suffice for extrapolating from the Docker-based setup a bit.
 For a big part, the process depends on the environment you want to deploy in.

 You will also need: